-- Check the Enable box for IPsec. - In the Peer Address field, select the Static option and enter the peer IPv4 address.
-Note: When peer address is entered as the static address, the PG59XX acts as an initiator which takes the initiative and establishes a connection.
-The PG59XX also acts as a responder and passively accepts the connection initiated by the remote gateway. - Select the radio button for None (Host Only) in the Remote Subnet field. - Since this VPN connection is established on two hosts, the Connection Type option can be either Transport or Tunnel.
+- Check the Enable box for IPsec. - If you need to enable NAT Traversal option, check the Enable box for this option. - In the Peer Address field, select the Static option and enter the peer IPv4 address.
+Note: When peer address is entered as the static address, the SE59XX acts as an initiator which takes the initiative and establishes a connection.
+The SE59XX also acts as a responder and passively accepts the connection initiated by the remote gateway. - Select the raio button for None (Host Only) in the Remote Subnet field. - Since this VPN connection is established on two hosts, the Connection Type option can be either Transport or Tunnel.